ERITREA – The Trip

 Day 2 Tue Jan 17

-Up early, I walked down to the main street again, went into the cathedral and had a breakfast of a latte and mini-pizza 21EN.
+Up early, I walked down to the main street again, went into the cathedral and had breakfast of a latte and mini-pizza 21EN.
 Food may be expensive but coffee is very cheap.

 Church of Our Lady of the Rosary built in 1921-1923 in the Romanesque-Lombard style, it dates from a time when Eritrea was under Italian colonial rule.
-A marvelous dark brick building with cupolas on the roof line, it has an outstanding bell tower, a massive square structure with 8 bells weighing 100 kg each. a spire and clockfaces on each side.
-It is triple nave with brick/stone columns and arches, painted designs and a dome with a turquoise/yellow stars design.
+A marvellous dark brick building with cupolas on the roof line, it has an outstanding bell tower, a massive square structure with 8 bells weighing 100 kg each. a spire and clockfaces on each side.
+It is a triple nave with brick/stone columns and arches, painted designs and a dome with a turquoise/yellow stars design.
 Mass is held in both Italian and Tigrina languages.

 Teketse arrived at 08:30 to take me to the permit office.
 He then drove me to the tank graveyard, we had a long coffee and cake break, and we returned to the permit office at 11:30 to pick up the permit.
 51 EN

-I got directions to the following and had a short walk about.
+I got directions to the following and had a short walkabout.

 Asmara is very different from any other African city – wide streets and sidewalks, no dirt streets, very little traffic, more bicycles than cars, a few people walking around, little garbage, and virtually no informal economy except for a few guys selling sunglasses and watches spread out on a cloth.
 The original Italian architecture is completely preserved with no modern buildings.
 They look a little tattered.